VladimirMarkelov/rclc/doc.md

 * Inverse hyperbolic: `asinh`, `acosh`, `atanh`
 * Function for complex numbers: `norm`(modulus), `conj`(conjugate), `re`(real part of a complex), `im`(imaginary part of a complex)
 * Immediate if: `iif(condition;true_value;false_value)` returns `true_value` if the `condition` is true, and `false_value` otherwise
 * Least common multiple and greatest common divisor: `lcm` and `gcd`.
-Both function accept arbitrary number of arguments (starting from 2 arguments)
+Both functions accept arbitrary number of arguments (starting from 2 arguments)
 * Conversion between radians and degrees: `rad`(degrees to radians) and `deg`(degrees to radians)
 * N-th number of Fibonacci: `fibo`.
 At this moment the argument must be an integer number between 0 and 100000
 * Prime numbers: `is_prime` - returns `1` if a number is a prime one, `next_prime` returns the smallest prime number greater than the function argument.
 Note: the functions return error for non-integer numbers, and the algorithm is not very fast, so checking if a number is prime may take a lot of time if the number is rather big